-Above UML snippet shows the code follows the Open-closed principle.
-The Entity class are open for extension but closed for modification.
+Above UML snippet shows that the code follows the Open-closed principle.
+All Entity classes are open for extension but closed for modification.
 The Platform, Slime and etc. are a kind of Entity object, but they have their own special functionalities.
 The code implements their features by the extension instead of modification.
-This way benefits its development and maintenance in the future.
+This will benefit its future development and maintenance.

 Information expert